Amy Gardner: Role

 Amy's role as a progressive and an idealist, however, is often at odds with or even neutralized by her romance with Josh.
 In the third-season episode, "We Killed Yamamoto", Amy and Josh are spending an evening together, watching a baseball game and cooking stew, when a dispute arises over a "marriage incentives" attachment on an otherwise beneficial bill.
 Amy opposes passing the bill with the attachment, remarking that "these old, fat-assed men really believe that if they just pay people to act like Leave It to Beaver, everything will be fine".
 She tries to sink the bill by organizing women's political groups; Josh, still supporting the bill despite its flaw, reminds Amy that the president is still vastly preferable to his opponent.
-The dispute poses a threat to their relationship; when Josh tries to call the White House to organize a counter push, Amy tosses his phone in the stew.
-Indeed, Josh is reprimanded by both the president and his chief of staff, Leo McGarry, for not being able to "tame" Amy.
+The dispute poses a threat to their relationship and when Josh tries to call the White House to organize a counter push, Amy tosses his phone in the stew.
+Josh is reprimanded by both the president and his chief of staff, Leo McGarry, for not being able to "tame" Amy.
 In the end, the White House gets the bill passed—Josh explains that he bribed Amy's boss.
 Losing the vote also causes Amy to lose her job and her relationship with Josh.

 Midway through the fourth season, Amy is hired by the first lady, to put a political heavyweight behind her agenda.
 She resigns the position in "Constituency of One", commenting to President Bartlet that "I wasn't made to serve at someone else's pleasure".
 Webster opined that this showed Amy's detachment to the cult-like following other characters could show towards the president.
-Indeed, authors Simon Philpott and David Mutimer argued that Amy, along with Joey Lucas, Mandy Hampton, and Ainsley Hayes, are allowed to challenge and oppose the male characters because they are not treated as core characters, and do not have jobs dependent on the president or male senior staff.
+Authors Simon Philpott and David Mutimer argued that Amy, along with Joey Lucas, Mandy Hampton, and Ainsley Hayes, are allowed to challenge and oppose the male characters because they are not treated as core characters, and do not have jobs dependent on the president or male senior staff.